 In most cases your new provider will contact your old one to let them know about the switch, and you don’t need to do anything.
 If you’re switching to or from Virgin Media, or certain FTTP providers, then you may need to let your old provider know.

-Broadband with TV and phone bundles
+Broadband offers with TV and phone bundles

 Are you always on the phone?
 Like a nice boxset binge in the evening?

 If so, you should think about bundling up for the best value deals.
-By getting your broadband service, landline and a television package all with the same provider, you can lower your bills and save a lot of hassle!
+By getting your internet service, landline and a television package all with the same provider, you can lower your bills and save a lot of hassle!